 - In a large mixing bowl, whisk together the flour, sugar, and salt.

-- Add in the butter, and working with two forks or a pastry blender, cut the butter into the flour mixture until it resembles course crumbs.
+- Add in the butter, and working with two forks or a pastry blender, cut the butter into the flour mixture until it resembles coarse crumbs.

 - Stir in the shredded cheddar cheese.